Connecting a bot via API

 <table><thead><tr><th width="376">Name</th><th>Value</th></tr></thead><tbody><tr><td><code>Api-Key</code></td><td><code>meowmeowmeow</code></td></tr></tbody></table>

-### Verifying the Update Structure
+### Validating the Update structure

 {% hint style="info" %}